 - 5. Relatively low levels of attendance and high levels of fixed term exclusions, particularly in secondary schools, have been a feature of the Portsmouth education landscape for a long time these are not new findings.
 We remain concerned about the impact of low attendance and continuing high levels of fixed period exclusions on the life chances and wellbeing of individual children.
+Attainment outcomes at key stages 2 and 4 remain low in Portsmouth and Portsmouth is now one of a number of Priority Education Investment Areas to address this.
 We know that being in school consistently is crucial to children making progress and gaining the qualifications they need for success in their lives. - 6.
 We also know that being out of school places children at significant risk in terms of criminal exploitation, involvement in criminal activities and other safeguarding risks.
 Children also miss out on support for special educational needs and mental health problems. - 7.
-Where children are looked after, periods out of school or with poor attendance can threaten the stability of their placements, leading to more enforced changes for them and harming their emotional wellbeing.
+Where children are looked after, periods out of school or with poor attendance can threaten the stability of their placements, leading to more enforced changes for them

+- and harming their emotional wellbeing.
 Being fully part of their school community is essential to the sense of belonging and self-worth which is the right of all children.
-It is

-- crucial to the developmental progression and social networks which will sustain them beyond their statutory school years. - 8.
-The argument for fixed term exclusions (now officially renamed as suspensions) is we believe generally weak based on the evidence available to us.
-For some children fixed term exclusions can work first time round, but for the majority of children who receive more than one exclusion, however, it quickly ceases to act as a deterrent to poor behaviour.
+It is crucial to the developmental progression and social networks which will sustain them beyond their statutory school years. - 8.
+The argument for suspensions is we believe generally weak based on the evidence available to us.
+For some children fixed term exclusions can work first time round.
+For the majority of children who receive more than one exclusion it quickly ceases to act as a deterrent to poor behaviour.
 Instead it becomes normalised by children as something they come to expect, and contributes to a vicious cycle of low self-esteem and expectations.
 For teachers who suffer from the impact of poor behaviour and lack of respect, the temporary exclusion of a child demonstrates that school leaders acknowledge the impact and also provides them with a short period of respite.
 It is also sometimes seen as the only equitable way to maintain clear consistent and expectations of good behaviour.
 However, the price paid by a minority of children for this approach is very high.
 There is moreover no evidence that the threat of exclusion is what keeps the behaviour of other children good. - 9.
 In the case of reduced timetables for children, the reasons for such measures should be exceptional and limited, short term and require parental consent.
 A clear plan should be in place to support early transition back into full time education.
 Early Help Assessments should be considered for all cases.
 Reduced timetables that go well beyond six weeks rarely succeed in positive outcomes for the children concerned.